USTA Awards: National

 Applicant’s Coach Recommendation Letter

-The essay, transcripts, test scores and recommendation letters should be scanned and emailed here (Subject: Scholar Athlete Award) no later than Monday, April 16, at 5 p.m.
-ET.
+The essays, transcripts, test scores, and recommendation letters should be scanned and emailed to firstname.lastname@example.org.

 It is the responsibility of the applicant to ensure that both teacher and coach recommendation form and supporting letter are submitted by the application deadline.